 Who is consulted about changes to the law?

-Before draft laws, known as Bills, are introduced into Parliament, there is often consultation or discussion with interested parties such as professional bodies, voluntary organisations and pressure groups.
+Before proposals for laws, known as Bills, are introduced into Parliament, there is often consultation or discussion with interested parties such as professional bodies, voluntary organisations and pressure groups.

 White and Green Papers

 Proposals for legislative changes may be contained in government White Papers.
 These may be preceded by consultation papers, sometimes called Green Papers, which set out government proposals that are still taking shape and seek comments from the public.
 There is no requirement for White or Green Papers to be introduced before a Bill is introduced into Parliament.

 A Draft Bill is a Bill that is published to enable consultation and pre-legislative scrutiny before a Bill is formally introduced into either the House of Commons or House of Lords.

 A Draft Bill is considered, often by a departmental select committee in the Commons or by a joint committee of Lords and Members of the Commons.
 This allows MPs and Members of the Lords to have early influence on the Bill.
 This process is known as pre-legislative scrutiny.